 The most common gap for sales, growth, and AI workflows is email extraction.
 Google Places can return business identity and contact fields such as phone number and website when requested appropriately, but it is not a website email extraction API.
 If your actual target is "find dentists in Austin and return contact emails from their websites," you will need to build that enrichment layer yourself.

 The third gap is cost modeling.
 Google's pay-as-you-go model is powerful, but you need to understand SKUs and field masks.
 The billing docs state that for Place Details, Nearby Search, and Text Search, field masks specify returned fields and billing is based on the highest applicable SKU for the request.
+As of July 2026 the model has real numbers worth planning around: Google retired the flat $200 monthly credit on March 1, 2025 and replaced it with per-SKU free monthly caps (roughly 10,000 Essentials, 5,000 Pro, and 1,000 Enterprise calls).
+Text Search and Nearby Search start around $32 per 1,000 calls at the Pro tier, and the phone and website fields you need for outreach sit in the higher Enterprise field tier, so a contact-gathering workflow bills above the cheapest SKU by design.
 For teams building a lead collection or enrichment workflow, this can be manageable, but it should be modeled early.

 Google Maps Scrapers: Where They Fit